qydchen/Aequita/README.md

 This project will be implemented with the following technologies:

 - `JavaScript` for programming logic,
-- `Google Map API`,
+- `Google Map API`
-- `Browserify` to bundle js files.???

 In addition to the entry file, there will be three scripts involved in this project:

 `map.js`: this script will handle the logic for creating and rendering the map.

-`marker.js`: this script will be responsible for handling the logic of real estate markers on the map.
+`markerManager.js`: this script will be responsible for handling the logic of real estate markers on the map.

+`mapStyle.js`: this script will hold the styling of the map api.

 The real estate data will only include 1-3 family dwellings and date of sale will only be from Jan 2017 to May 2017.
 The real estate data will also exclude transfer of ownerships ($0 sale price).

 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running and setting up the map in `map.js`.
-Write a basic entry file and the bare bones of all 3 scripts outlined above.
+Write a basic entry file and the bare bones of the scripts outlined above.
 Learn the how to generate the NYC subway on the map.
 Goals for the day:

-- Get a green bundle with `Browserify`.
 - Learn enough to render the NYC subway map onto the map.
+- Style the map.

 **Day 2**: Figure out how to compile the data onto Google Maps.
 Clean the data and do only homes.
 Goals for the day: